MicrosoftDocs/openapi-docs/OpenAPI/kiota/backing-store.md

 Not only it leads to more data being transferred, but it can potentially result in errors if the service prevents updating the email address field without a specific permission.

-With the backing store enabled the client will send only the changed fields:
+With the backing store enabled, the client sends only the changed fields:

 ```json
 {